USCiLab/cereal/_includes/serialization_archives.markdown

 cereal was not designed to be a robust long term storage solution - it is your responsibility to ensure compatability between saved and loaded cereal archives.
 It is recommended that you use the same version of cereal for both loading and saving data.

-If you wish to have behavior such as boost's [class versioning](http://www.boost.org/doc/libs/1_54_0/libs/serialization/doc/tutorial.html#versioning), you will need to implement it yourself.
+REPLACE_ME If you wish to have behavior such as boost's [class versioning](http://www.boost.org/doc/libs/1_54_0/libs/serialization/doc/tutorial.html#versioning), you will need to implement it yourself.

 ### Advanced Topic: Polymorphism